jasoncable/i-can-program-too/manuscript/LegalMatter.md

 Star Trek is a registered trademark of CBS Studios, Inc.

+Leanpub and the Leanpub logo are registered trademarks of Ruboss Technology Corporation.

 ### Other

 The assembly "Hello, World" programs were taken from <http://helloworldcollection.de/>